Bachelor of Arts in Child and Adolescent Development

 Overview

-This degree completion program leads to Bachelor of Arts in Child and Adolescent Development (CHAD) with the concentration in Early Development, Care and Education.
+This degree completion program leads to a Bachelor of Arts in Child and Adolescent Development (CHAD) with a concentration in Early Development, Care and Education.
 Participants are also eligible for the Early Childhood Education (ECE) permit as they work toward the credential.
 The State of California invested billions of dollars in ECE, creating many employment opportunities in public and private schools and preschools.

 Benefits